cetfquant/batteryalgo/README.md

 You may submit as many algorithms as you want.
 We will test each one and provide you with a comprehensive review of the results.

+A basic battery model coded using R has been provided as an example.

 Any questions please email me at jason.west@cet.fund